-- The main building is on one level with double doors at each exit around the building for easy access. - Wheelchair access is available direct to all classrooms in Early Years and KS1 and LKS2. - UKS2 classrooms are in a separate, purpose-built, single storey building and are accessible via ramp to wheelchair users. - All classrooms, offices and corridors are carpeted to improve acoustics. - The front reception hatch is at a low level to ensure accessibility for wheelchair users.
-The staff room facilities and toilets are located near the main entrance.
-A wider toilet cubicle is also accessible in KS1 for wheelchair users.
+• The main building is on one level with double doors at each exit around the building for easy access.

+- Wheelchair access is available direct to all classrooms in Early Years and KS1 and LKS2. - UKS2 classrooms are in a separate, purpose-built, single storey building and are accessible via ramp to wheelchair users. - All classrooms, offices and corridors are carpeted to improve acoustics. - The front reception hatch is at a low level to ensure accessibility for wheelchair users. - The staff room facilities and toilets are located near the main entrance.
+A wider toilet cubicle is accessible in KS1 for wheelchair users.
+There is also an accessibility toilet in the KS2 block.